jferrl/go-kraken/CONTRIBUTING.md

 ## Review Process

-All contributions will be reviewed by our team.
+All contributions will be reviewed by the maintainer.
 We appreciate your patience during this process.

 ## Code of Conduct